-- 4.1 Firms may draw down their liquid asset buffers as required in times of stress, including where this involves falling below the level of their quantitative ILG.(2) When this happens, the PRA will be content for firms to rebuild their buffers over a reasonable period of time.
+- 4.1 Firms may draw down their liquid asset buffers as required in times of stress, including where this involves falling below the level of their quantitative ILG.
+When this happens, the PRA will be content for firms to rebuild their buffers over a reasonable period of time.
 The PRA does not expect firms to hold higher liquid asset buffers than the amount advised in their ILG or as required to meet their assessment of overall liquidity adequacy, as appropriate.
 Specifically, there is no expectation on firms to hold excess liquid assets so as to avoid falling below this level in the event of a potential stress. - 4.2 A firm is expected to notify the PRA immediately if it falls, or is expected to fall, below the level of its quantitative ILG.
 It should also expect to discuss with its supervisors its plan for restoring compliance with the guidance, including actions already documented in the firm's liquidity contingency plan or broader recovery plan. - 4.3 In exercising its judgement on what constitutes a reasonable time to rebuild buffers drawn down in stress, the PRA will take into account how far the firm has run down its liquidity buffer and the expected duration of a stress.
 It will also consider the drivers of the firm's shortfall, including in the context of current and forecast macroeconomic and financial conditions.
-The PRA will also take into account the amount of pre-positioned collateral held at the Bank of England, or the amount available for drawing at other central banks to which the firm has access.
+The PRA will also take into account the amount of pre-positioned collateral held at the Bank of England, or the amount available for drawing at other central banks to which the firm has access. - 4.4 The PRA continues to expect firms to have robust levels of pre-positioning.
+However, the PRA also acknowledges the need for flexibility for firms to be able to use these assets to access market funding.
+The PRA would normally expect firms to pre-position collateral assets at the Bank of England, as part of a complete suite of contingency funding arrangements and may provide explicit guidance as to minimum expected levels.